Tough Talk As Oklahoma's Wind Industry Becomes A Political Target

 "I'm pretty proud of our little courthouse here," says Dewey County Commissioner Junior Salisbury, showing off spacious rooms and shiny wood trim.

 The new courthouse was built with a three-quarter-of-a-cent sales tax increase that also upgraded the jail and renovated the fairgrounds.
-Officials figured it would take 25 years to pay off, and at first, Salisbury says the county was barely meeting its payments.
+Officials figured it would take 25 years to pay off, and at first, Salisbury says, the county was barely meeting its payments.

 "Then we got a wind farm," he says, "and our oil and gas picked up, and in under four-and-a-half-years it was paid for."
 Salisbury says wind farms also generate substantial revenue for local schools.

 But he's grown increasingly frustrated with lawmakers over the years as they've steadily ended incentives for the wind industry.
 He's mad at some who want to pull back tax credits already promised to wind companies.
-And he spoke out against a tax on wind-produced electricity that was proposed by Gov. Mary Fallin and groups backed by the state's influential oil industry.
+He spoke out against a tax on wind-produced electricity that was proposed by Gov. Mary Fallin and groups backed by the state's influential oil industry.

 "I promise you," Salisbury says, "I'm going to get in there and fight harder and harder to swing this back our way.